KwikChex: Investigations

 In October 2018, Emmins appeared on a BBC News investigation programme concerning the food hygiene standards of businesses providing food through online delivery business Just Eat.
 The programme showed that many food providers on the Just Eat platform were officially rated as having failed official heath inspections.
 Emmins called for Just Eat to display the official Food Standards Agency hygiene rating for each food provider on their individual entry.
 In June 2019, following extensive further critical media coverage, Just Eat commenced displaying the official ratings of a provider on their website.

 In September 2019, Wired magazine published details of a KwikChex investigation into reviews of estate agent Purplebricks published on online reviews website Trustpilot.
 The article detailed how KwikChex had found the ways that Purplebricks was manipulating reviews and rating results on the Trustpilot site.

 On the 10th of February 2022, KwikChex was featured in an article in the UK Mirror newspaper following a joint investigation on cryptocurrency reviews on the Trustpilot site.

+In April 2025, KwikChex founder Chris Emmins appeared on the BBC programme Rip Off Britain, contributing to an investigation into Central Paralegals, a company accused of targeting timeshare owners with fraudulent legal services.

+In October 2025, The Guardian reported on an investigation by KwikChex into suspected scam investment firms exploiting the Trustpilot reviews platform.

+In May 2026, KwikChex and its founder Chris Emmins featured on the BBC programme Rip Off Britain, assisting with an investigation into Seasons Holidays' fractional ownership products.
+The programme examined allegations that purchasers had been led to believe they were buying products with investment potential and long-term financial value, despite concerns raised about their resale value and financial performance.

+In June 2026, Forbes highlighted the growing threat of "ghost stores", fraudulent e-commerce websites that use artificial intelligence and other sophisticated digital tools to deceive consumers and undermine legitimate retailers.
+The article featured comments from KwikChex founder Chris Emmins, who warned about the scale of the problem and argued for the introduction of "accredited integrity" measures to help consumers identify legitimate online businesses.

+Following publication of the article, RetailWire opened an industry discussion examining possible solutions to AI-generated fake retailers and measures that could help protect consumers and legitimate businesses.